Inflammation and Immunology

 As part of the collaboration, Second Genome and Evotec work together to screen microbiome-mediated targets of interest identified by the Second Genome microbiome discovery platform with Evotec's technology platform, chemical libraries and other pre-clinical capabilities.
 The agreement between Evotec and Second Genome triggered an undisclosed upfront payment.
 Evotec is also eligible for pre-clinical, clinical and regulatory milestones as well as royalty payments related to commercialisation.

 In January 2019, Evotec announced that Second Genome had proceeded into a clinical Phase II trial for nonalcoholic steatohepatitis (NASH) with its lead programme SGM-1019, triggering a $ 2 m success payment to Evotec.
 The Phase II trial of SGM-1019 has been initiated following the completion of two successful Phase I trials.

 CONBA Pharmaceutical/ EVT401

-In May 2012, Evotec AG and CONBA Pharmaceutical Co., Ltd. announced the grant of a development and marketing licence on EVT401, a selective, small molecule P2X7 antagonist, for human indications with exception of ophthalmological, chronic obstructive pulmonary disease (“COPD”) and endometriosis in China.
+In May 2012, Evotec and CONBA Pharmaceutical Co., Ltd. announced the grant of a development and marketing licence on EVT401, a selective, small molecule P2X7 antagonist, for human indications with exception of ophthalmological, chronic obstructive pulmonary disease (“COPD”) and endometriosis in China.